HarperDB-Add-Ons/full-page-caching/README.md

 ## Implementing the Caching Solution

-To implement caching, you need to modify the PageCacheResource class located in the resource.js file.
+To implement caching, you may want to modify the sourcing function located in the resource.js file.

 The class is responsible for fetching the web page content and storing it in a cache.